junior-devleague/hba-curriculum/HTML/eagle-justice-league/README.md

 3. For each `li` element with the `body` element, change the following:
   + The _value_ of the _property_ `border-style` to `solid`
 >
-_Bonus: Modify the values of 5 different elemenet properties and make your picture a 300px by 300px size._
+_Bonus: Modify the values of 5 different element properties and make your picture a 300px by 300px size._